kubernetes/community/communication/calendar-guidelines.md

 Accept the invite from the sender and you'll have the updates.

-### Calendar event template
+### Calendar Event Template

-In case you are creating a calendar event and wondering what to include in it, you can refer to the following template
+In case you are creating a calendar event and wondering what to include in it, here is a recommended template.

 #### Title